g000001/srfi-96/README.md

-* SRFI 96: SLIB Prerequisites
+* SRFI 96 for CL: SLIB Prerequisites

 - Copyright (C) Aubrey Jaffer 2007, 2008.
 All Rights Reserved.

 Permission is hereby granted, free of charge, to any person obtaining